Top 5 Reasons Why Employers Should Offer Employee Student Loan Repayment

 Retaining employees is a top priority for many companies, especially in the competitive job market.
 These days, employees are more likely to look at factors like benefits and culture when deciding whether or not to stay with a company.

 As it turns out, employee retention can be greatly improved by offering student loan repayment benefits as an after-tax benefit.
-Employees who have student loan debt are more likely to leave their jobs due to financial obligations than those without student loans, according to Credible's report on employee attitudes toward student loans.
+Employees who have student loan debt are more likely to leave their jobs due to financial obligations than those without student loans, according to a ADP Research Institute Employee Sentiment Survey on employee attitudes toward student loans.

 Employers also benefit from offering this type of benefit.
 It increases loyalty among workers by their employees who feel appreciated and valued by their employers.
 Attracts high performing talent that may otherwise go elsewhere due to lack of financial support.
 Reduces turnover costs (e.g., training new employees).
 Identifies you as an employer that cares about its employees' well-being beyond just compensation packages.